 Step-by-step guide for interiors projects

 I loved the step-by-step guides for the various creative projects.

 I particularly liked the results from the furniture that was spray-painted through lace.
-This created a really upmarket and original piece of furniture.
+This created a upmarket, original piece of furniture.

 What if you can’t hang pictures?
-Thornhill shows you that’s no problem, with some great tips on how to hang your art, postcards, paper treasures without using a hammer.
+Thornhill shows you that’s no problem, with tips on how to hang art, postcards and paper treasures without using a hammer.